 - Cleaning and prep work is the most important when you paint kitchen cabinets.
 Perfect prep will help your painted cabinets look their best and last longer.

-- When sanding before primer make sure you really use elbow grease.
+- When sanding before primer make sure you use a lot of elbow grease.
 Having a smooth finish will ensure your paint lays as smooth as possible.
 Any cabinets that may have chipped corners this is your time to smooth those areas out.
 Be sure to remove any stickers or cabinet protectors.
 If there are any cracks, dents, or old hardware holes fill them with wood caulk before priming

-Step 1: Setup Your Work Space
+Step 1: Setup Your WorkSpace

 - Sweep or blow out the area you have chosen for your spray and drying area.
-Ensuring that there is not dust and debris is crucial.
+Ensuring that there is no dust and debris is crucial.
 The cleaner the area the less chance dust will end up on your painted cabinets.

 - Once you have selected your painting station and you have cleaned the area you will need to protect the walls and floor.
 We suggest taping plastic drop cloths to the wall as well as the floor.
-You can use painters tape or duct tape whichever you have on hand.
+You can use painter’s tape or duct tape whichever you have on hand.
 Be sure that you make this area large enough to protect from overspray.

 - Place a milk crate in the center of your spraying area.
 This is where you will place the door when spraying.
-If you have more than one crate this will be helpful as when your cabinets start to get skinnier and not fully cover the crate paint will get on the crate which if not placed properly will also get unwanted paint on your cabinets.
+If you have more than one crate this will be helpful as when your cabinets start to get skinnier and not fully covered the crate paint will get on the crate which if not placed properly will also get unwanted paint on your cabinets.
 Switching between crates will ensure you are placing your cabinet on a clean crate or a crate with dry paint only.

 - Now it’s time to set up your saw horses and 2×4’s.
-This will be the area that your cabinet doors can lay flat while drying.
+This will be the area where your cabinet doors can lay flat while drying.
 Place the saw horses to support the 2×4’s.
-One saw horse on each end and then one in the middle for support.
-Place the 2×4’s to the appropriate width of your cabinets as well as the appropriate length to be stable on the saw horses.
+One sawhorse on each end and then one in the middle for support.
+Place the 2x4s to the appropriate width of your cabinets as well as the appropriate length to be stable on the saw horses.
 We suggest laying all cabinet doors out first where they will dry before you start painting.
 Every door and drawer should have a designated drying space.
 If doing multiple colors it is important to keep those cabinets in one drying area, so you know they are to be painted that specific color.

 Step 2: Remove the Doors and Drawers